8 Comments

 Even people like journalists and doctors know this; it's much easier to slip $20 to a border guard than it is to try to get your expensive stuff back after it was confiscated under whatever flimsy pretext.

-Also, they might be looking at companies like Hugo Boss, Bayer (and other Farben companies), Adidas, and IBM and thinking that they just might be able to emerge less scathed than you are predicting.
+Also, they might be looking at companies like Hugo Boss, Bayer (and other Farben companies), Adidas, Volkswagen, and IBM and thinking that they just might be able to emerge less scathed than you are predicting.

 Expand full comment